dmora7/Week-10-Social-Engineering/README.md

 <img width="793" alt="4" src="https://user-images.githubusercontent.com/37861847/41135170-3ab5c50c-6a85-11e8-9f78-903a6f5af15d.PNG">

-In this milestone, I installed SET and used it to send my throwaway email a phishing test email displayed above.
+In this milestone, I installed SET on my Kali VM and used it to send my throwaway email a phishing email displayed above.

 ## Milestone 2: Try a Real Payload